dewasemadi/dewasemadi/README.md

 # Hello, folks!

 ### You can call me Dewa
 I'm a fast learner and hardworking Computer Science Student at IPB University.
-Really interested in Frontend Development.
+Passionate in Frontend Development.
 Currently, working at [Rakamin Academy](https://www.rakamin.com/) as a Frontend Engineer (full-time).
-Reach me out on [Instagram](https://www.instagram.com/dewasemadi/) / [Email](mailto:dewasemadi@apps.ipb.ac.id) / [LinkedIn](https://www.linkedin.com/in/dewasemadi/) to talk more about frontend works!
+Reach me on [Instagram](https://www.instagram.com/dewasemadi/) / [Email](mailto:dewasemadi3@gmail.com) / [LinkedIn](https://www.linkedin.com/in/dewasemadi/) to talk more about frontend work!

 ### Tools & programming languages